KatePaulauskas/dog-grooming-salon/README.md

 ![CSS Validation](/media/css-validation.jpeg)

-However, a few days later, when checking it again, the following errors occurred:
+However, a few days later, when checking it again by pastign the site URL, the following errors occurred:

 ![CSS Validation Errors](/media/css-validation-errors.jpeg)